 Georgetown is a recognized leader in study abroad participation and programming.
 The following are academic policies and regulations related to global education at Georgetown.
 Please refer to the Global Education page of the bulletin for information about study abroad, including the Office of Global Education staff, financial notes, and program highlights.

-Students wishing to apply credit from a study abroad program to the Georgetown undergraduate degree should consult the Office of Global Education (OGE) to meet with a regional advisor and begin the application process.
+Students wishing to participate in a study abroad program as part of their Georgetown undergraduate degree program should consult the Office of Global Education (OGE) to meet with an advisor and begin the application process.

 General requirements for admission include: good academic and disciplinary standing, approval of the Dean’s Office, and overall suitability for the program, including sufficient language preparation (if applicable).
-In the case of programs in which the language of instruction is not English, students must also demonstrate they have the required language level prior to the application deadline.
-This is normally achieved by taking a required language examination administered before the published OGE application deadline.
-Students are also responsible for following all of the policies, guidelines and protocols set forth by the Office of Global Education.
+In the case of programs in which the language of instruction is not English, students must demonstrate they have the required language level prior to the application deadline.
+Students are responsible for following all of the policies, guidelines, and protocols set forth by the Office of Global Education.

 Applicants are expected to be in good standing at Georgetown University or their home university.
-To remain in good standing, a student must maintain a strong, consistent academic record, meet the academic standards set forth by the University and exhibit a history of good citizenship and student conduct.
-Students are not eligible to participate in an overseas studies program while on active academic or disciplinary probation.
+To remain in good standing, a student must maintain a strong, consistent academic record, meet the academic standards set forth by the University, and exhibit a history of good citizenship and student conduct.
+Students are not eligible to participate in an overseas studies program while on active academic, housing, or disciplinary probation.

 Students interested in applying to semester or full year programs that are not sponsored by Georgetown University must submit an Independent Petition application to the Office of Global Education by OGE's application deadline, and are also responsible for applying directly to the program sponsor.